What is Leber congenital amaurosis?

 - GPS-based guides that give audio directions outdoors

-Children with LCA have severe vision problems from birth or early childhood.
+Children with LCA may have severe vision problems from birth or early childhood.
 This is because their retinal cells are missing essential proteins for normal vision.
-Supportive programs and dedicated health care teams offer help for those affected.
-With new advances, families can maintain hope for innovative therapies that can enhance vision.
+Supportive programs and dedicated health care teams can offer help for those affected.
+With new advances, families can maintain hope for innovative therapies that may enhance vision in the future.

-If you suspect your child has problems with their vision, schedule a comprehensive eye exam for them with an eye doctor near you.
+If you suspect your child has problems with their vision, it is recommended to schedule a comprehensive eye exam for them with an eye doctor near you.